At JusticeNet, we aim to make sure that:

 - would prejudice activities carried out by, or for, a law enforcement agency.

-If we refuse to give you access we will provide you with reasons for our refusal.
+If we refuse to give you access we will provide you with reasons for our refusal unless the circumstances present us from doing so.
 We will never allow third parties access to information collected about them and any requests for dealing with third party information will be refused.

 Keeping your information up to date

-Generally, if you request us to do so we will amend any personal information about you held by us which is inaccurate, incomplete or out of date.
+Generally, if you request us to do so we will amend any personal information about you held by us which is inaccurate, incomplete or out of date, except where the information is contained in a document or record which we consider cannot or should not be amended by us.
 If we disagree with your view about the accuracy, completeness or currency of a record of your personal information held by us, and you ask us to associate with that record a statement that you have a contrary view, we will take reasonable steps to do so.

 Links to external websites